Su-Ng/Hospital/README.md

     <img width="420" height="440" alt="PatientType" src="AdmissionTimes.png" />
 </p>

 Weekdays are busier than weekend for the hospital.
 Wednesday is the busiest day.
-Peak hours for patient admissions are 5am, 7 and 9pm.
+Peak hours for patient admissions are 5am, 5 to 9pm.